clearcontainers/runtime/docs/developers-clear-containers-install.md

 The agent is installed inside the root filesystem image used by the hypervisor, hence to test a new agent version it is necessary to create a custom rootfs image.
-The example below demonstrates how to do this using the
+The following example demonstrates how to do this using the
 	 [osbuilder](https://github.com/clearcontainers/osbuilder) tooling.